maxharlow/newsagent/README.md

 Datastash
 =========

-A tool to detect when things happen.
+An automated lead generation tool.

-Datastash lets you give it a list of instructions which it runs periodically.
-For example, this could be scraping a list of names from a website and comparing them against another list of people you are interested in.
-Each time it runs it compares the results to the previous time.
-If there are any new records you recieve an email.
+Datastash lets you easily create powerful bots that periodically gather data that you are interested in, and alert you to anything that changes.
+For example, this could be scraping a list of names from a website and comparing them against another list of politically notable people.

 Deploying
 ---------